Seychelles Postal Service: Stamps

 The Seychelles was a separate British crown colony in 1903 having been a dependency of Mauritius for almost 100 years.

-Since the nation became independent in 1976 the postal service continues to offer stamps honouring the islands by issuing stamps with a more local flavour, such as those commemorating significant events from the around the globe, like the Olympic games the nation participates in and today feature local flora and fauna, and issues depicting significant Seychellois figures past and present.
+Since the nation became independent in 1976 the postal service continues to offer stamps honouring the islands by issuing stamps with a more local flavour, such as those commemorating significant events from the around the globe, like the Olympic Games the nation participates in and today feature local flora and fauna, and issues depicting historical Seychellois figures.
 They have also issued stamps of the British royals who previously served as the head of state for the islands.